naveensing575/Social/README.md

 ## Getting Started

-To get started with Social, simply clone this repository and install dependencies of both folders with the env for the server(PORT, mongo_URL, JWT_SECRET).
+To get started with Social, simply clone this repository and install dependencies of both folders and set up the env variables for the server(PORT, mongo_URL, JWT_SECRET).

 ## Contributing